jedluk/jedluk.github.io/src/content/blog/osm-intro-vol-2.md

 I really like it how it looks.
 Now, I think you have no doubts that the data we created in the previous post indeed represents an NYC area 😅.
 Also I have good news for you; if you got lost somewhere while analyzing the layers, you can download the entire JSON file from [here](/scripts/mapStyle.json).

-In this two-part series, I've included a wealth of information, but I hope you can see now that it was worth it.
-I still don't know what the next post's topic will be, but I have some ideas.
-See you soon then!
+That's enough for today.
+In two-part series, I’ve included a wealth of information, we got to know OSM and maplibre (and a few other necessary tools).
+I hope that the world of interactive vector maps is now wide open for you.
+Try to play around with OSM data - crop area around your city and create your own map (you can experiment with other layers).
+Maybe you'll spot missing data and consequently become OSM contributor ?
+See you soon!